Chart Color Schemes

 Infrastructure

-Parkes has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Parkes has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
+AreaSearch has identified 17 projects that could impact this area.
 Notable projects include Parkes Special Activation Precinct, Parkes National Logistics Hub Infrastructure Extension, Middleton Urban Masterplan, and Parkes Arbour Shopping Centre Redevelopment.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.